Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Many parents may assume they have a picky eater if they can’t figure out how to get their kids to eat vegetables.
 However, as discussed above, there are many layers to it!

 Just because a toddler or kid doesn’t take to a food when you serve or introduce it, don’t lose hope.
 Remember how many times (8-12 and even upwards of that) it may take!
+You probably didn’t start loving vegetables right away, either.

 You may think the answer to picky eating is just forcing your kids to eat something before another thing.
 For example, “eat all of your potatoes, then you can have xyz.”

-The best thing to do is to continue to expose the child to a variety of foods naturally like you would other children.
+However, force feeding is not the answer and starts to create a hierarchy of foods.
+The best thing to do is to continue to expose the child to a variety of foods naturally, and serve meals family style.

 The American Academy of Pediatrics (AAP) strongly discourages force feeding and advises parents of picky eaters to continue exposing their children to a variety of nutritional foods.